 These awards are subject to the same capacity restrictions as MileSAAver awards.
-In other words, if you find a MileSAAver award online to a destination on the quarterly reduced mileage award list, you can call American Airlines reservations, give them the award code from the Reduced Mile Award page, and book your award for fewer miles.
+In other words, if you find a MileSAAver award online to a destination on the quarterly reduced mileage award list, you can call American Airlines reservations, give them the award code from the Reduced Mileage Awards page, and book your award for fewer miles.

-You can find out more details through our post on American’s Reduced Mileage Awards.
+You can find out more details through our post on AA Reduced Mileage Awards.

-1. Telephone Booking Fee.
-American Airlines charges a $30 telephone booking fee for domestic award flights which includes the US, Canada, Puerto Rico, US Virgin Islands, and Hawaii, and a $40 telephone booking fee for international flights, which are waived only for Executive Platinum members.
-This fee does not apply to awards that can’t be booked online, such as oneworld partners Cathay Pacific and Qatar Airways.
+Telephone booking fee — American Airlines charges a $30 telephone booking fee for domestic award flights which includes the U.S., Canada, Puerto Rico, U.S. Virgin Islands and Hawaii, and a $40 telephone booking fee for international flights, which are waived only for Executive Platinum members.
+This fee does not apply to awards that can’t be booked online.

 However, if a flight can be booked online and you choose to book over the phone, such as a seat on British Airways, you will have to pay the $40 fee, unless you are an Executive Platinum member.

-2. Close-In Ticketing Fee.
-American Airlines charges a $75 fee if you book your ticket within 21 days.
+Close-in ticketing fee — American Airlines charges a $75 fee if you book your ticket within 21 days of travel.
 This fee is waived for Gold, Platinum, Platinum Pro, and Executive Platinum members.

-4. Taxes and Fees.
-You will have to pay taxes and fees on your award ticket.
-These fees are usually pretty reasonable, except if you travel on British Airways or travel to / from countries (think UK & France) with higher than usual fees.
-These fees will be even higher if you choose to fly in Business Class or First Class.
+Taxes and fees — You will have to pay taxes and fees on your award ticket.
+These fees are usually pretty reasonable, except if you travel on British Airways or travel to/from countries (think U.K. and France) with higher than usual fees.
+These fees will be even higher if you choose to fly in business class or first class.
 That’s why it’s often best to consider flying other partners instead.

 American Airlines collects fuel surcharges when you use your American Airlines miles on British Airways flights, so it’s best to stay away from redeeming miles on British Airways when you can.
-However, there are often lots of award seats available on British Airways and there are often even 4 seats in First or Business Class!
-If flying Business or First Class is the way you want to go and you aren’t flexible with your dates or destination, British Airways may be your best bet, even with the fuel surcharges.
+However, there are often lots of award seats available on British Airways and there are often even four seats in first or business class.
+If flying business or first class is the way you want to go and you aren’t flexible with your dates or destination, British Airways may be your best bet, even with the fuel surcharges.

-One-way awards, open jaws, and stopovers, if used the right way, can help you better earn Big Travel with Small Money.
+One-way awards, open jaws, and stopovers, if used the right way, can help you stretch your American Airlines miles.
 First, let’s go into more detail about what each one of these are and whether or not American Airlines allows them when booking award travel.

-For example, you could fly from Chicago (City A) to London (City B), but then fly back from Paris (City C) back to you origin in Chicago (City A).
+For example, you could fly from Chicago (City A) to London (City B), but then fly back from Paris (City C) back to your origin in Chicago (City A).

 There are, however, several tricks that would still let you stopover in another country.

-There are 2 general ways that you can still book what is effectively a stopover:
+There are two general ways that you can still book what is effectively a stopover:

-1. Book 3 one-way awards.
+Book three one-way awards.
 Say you want to go from San Francisco to London, stop for a few days in London, and then fly back to San Francisco from Berlin.
-You’ll have to book 3 separate one-way awards:
+You’ll have to book three separate one-way awards: